gmarland/lawnmower/README.md

 <img src="https://lawnmowerjs.com/examples/ExampleSS.png" />

 NOTE: Designing a scene is easier by setting vr-enabled="false" on the lm-document and then re-enabling when you deploy the HTML page.

+## HTML Tags

+The following tags are available for building your VR scene

+### lm-document
+lm-document is the root element for the VR layout.
+This must be the root element which all other lawnmower elements sit under.

+### lm-div
+This is the main tool for creating layouts in the VR scene.
+It works much like a regular HTML div but generates itself within a 3D environment.

+### lm-text
+The text element is a way to display text blocks in a VR environment.
+The can either be placed directly into a lm-document, lm-div or lm-modal.

+### lm-image
+The image element is a way to display images in a VR environment.
+The can either be placed directly into a lm-document, lm-div or lm-modal.
+They can be displayed inline or automatically pop out as part of a build in modal dialog.

+### lm-video
+The video element is a way to display videos in a VR environment.
+The can either be placed directly into a lm-document, lm-div or lm-modal.
+They can be displayed inline, automatically pop out as part of a build in modal dialog or play in 360.

+### lm-360video
+The 360 video element is a way to display 350 videos in a VR environment.
+The can either be placed directly into a lm-document and is not affected by being placed in a lm-div or lm-modal.

+### lm-asset
+The asset element is a way to load GLTF assets into a VR environment.
+The can either be placed directly into a lm-document, lm-div or lm-modal.
+Currently, the only file format that is supported is GLTF.

+### lm-button
+The button element is a way to display buttons in a VR environment and currently is functionaly similar to lm-text (although this may be extended in the future).
+The can either be placed directly into a lm-document, lm-div or lm-modal.

+### lm-button
+The layout is a way to wrap certain elements and only make them visible when a selected layout is enabled.
+For example, an image the is contained within a layout with the id="example" will only become visible when setLayout("example") is called on the lm-document.

+It is worth noting that only one layout may be anabled at a time.